-Cranachan Parfait, a classic Scottish dessert given a French twist as iced honey and Whisky parfaits (no-churn honeycomb ice cream) are served on shortbread and topped with crunchy oat praline and fresh raspberries.
+Cranachan Parfait, a traditional Scottish dessert given a French twist as iced honey and Whisky parfaits (no-churn honeycomb ice cream) are served on shortbread and topped with crunchy oat praline and fresh raspberries.

 No matter how much people say their raspberries are better, there’s nothing to beat fresh Scottish berries!
 Even the best French ones don’t match up to them, in my humble opinion.

 However, when it comes to the major Scottish celebration dinners such as Burn’s Night on 25th January and Saint Andrew’s Night on 30th November, we’re always short for fresh, seasonal raspberries.

 Luckily at our local Farmers’ market yesterday, I found some delicious raspberries – from Morocco!
 Surprisingly, they were full of flavour but as I prefer to buy local and seasonal, the berries are just for show here.
 Without fresh berries, thinly spread some good quality raspberry jam on the shortbread rounds before placing the Cranachan parfaits on top.

 For the parfaits, I took inspiration from Michelin starred chef, Anne-Sophie Pic, who makes a vanilla parfait by making a hot syrup and pouring it directly onto egg yolks and whisks until frothy.
 She then adds whipped cream and turns it into spherical moulds.
 Here, I replaced the syrup with runny floral honey (ideally in Scotland, use heather honey) and since I was adding Whisky to the cream, doubled the portion of egg yolks in order for it to solidify more in the freezer, even although they will still be beautifully soft.

 Although made the night before, the parfaits can keep in the freezer for up to 10 days, so it’s parfait to prepare this dessert in advance.